Mrrvm/os_lusiadas_2/content/artifacts/Aurora Almada e Santos/Portugal and the invention of the Atlantic trade of enslaved people.md

 ---
 dg-publish: true
 tags:
   - portugal
   - transatlantic-enslaved-trade
+bib: Almada e Santos, A. "Portugal and the invention of the Atlantic trade of enslaved people, 15-16th centuries".
+Project MANIFEST.
+2023. https://www.projectmanifest.eu/portugal-and-the-invention-of-the-atlantic-trade-of-enslaved-people-15-16th-centuries/
 link: https://www.projectmanifest.eu/portugal-and-the-invention-of-the-atlantic-trade-of-enslaved-people-15-16th-centuries/
 ---
 "From 1501 until 1875, the Portuguese traffic in slaves affected an estimated 6 million Africans."